 The Federal Family Education Rights and Privacy Act of 1974 (FERPA), as amended prohibits us from sharing information about you with other individuals unless the University has certified proof that the individual inquiring on your behalf is your legal guardian, and that you are financially dependent upon that individual.

-We recognize that this limitation may cause occasional inconvenience to you, your family, and other interested parties, but we are bound by law to protect your right to privacy.
-You, of course, can secure this information by visiting our office or calling, when a visit is not possible.
-However, information such as "grade earned" will not be given over the telephone.
+We recognize that this limitation may cause occasional inconvenience to a student, a student's family, and other interested parties, but we are bound by law to protect our student's right to privacy.

 Note: The Family Policy Compliance Office of the U.S. Department of Education has jurisdiction over the Family Educational Rights and Privacy Act.
 You may choose to restrict further access to your records, such as "directory information".
 See the Notification of Rights Under FERPA document and the online printable Non-Disclosure of Directory Information form listed in the FERPA Resources section of this page.